Scam alerts: we’ve seen an increase in scam texts and emails claiming to be from us, asking for payments.

 • Customer facilities

-The new bus station will provide customers with:
+The bus station will provide customers with:

-• location close to shopping centres, work places and other public amenities
+• location close to shopping centres, workplaces and other public amenities

 • comfortable seating areas to wait for a bus